vmware-archive/pop/doc/source/topics/conf_integrate.rst

 multiple projects' configuration options we need to be able to handle these collisions.
 This is where the `override` setting comes into play.

-If there is a conflict in the configs, then the `conf` system will throw and exception listing the colliding options.
+If there is a conflict in the configs, then the `conf` system will throw an exception listing the colliding options.
 These options will be shown as the package name followed by the config key.
 So if the project name passed into integrate is `poppy` and the configuration key is test, then the collision will be on key `poppy.test`.
 To overcome the collision we need to create a new